 Using oils “neat” (undiluted)

-Sometimes an essential oil may be used without dilution for acute, short-term issue.
-A bug bite, burn, or sting, might be a good reason to use an essential oil in this way.
-Chose wisely, and don't make a habit of this.
+Sometimes an essential oil may be used without dilution for acute short-term issues. bug bite, burn, or sting might be a good reason to use an essential oil in this way.
+Choose wisely, and don't make a habit of this.
 Not only can some essential oils irritate the skin, but you increase your risk for sensitization.

 Remember the lower essential oil dilution you use, the lower the risk of adverse reactions.
 Be stingy with high dilutions.

 Essential Oil Dilution Charts

-Here is a chart you can use to help you calculate various dilutions.
+Here are charts you can use to help you calculate various dilutions.
 The best rule of thumb is one drop of essential oil per teaspoon of carrier oil for a 1% dilution.
 For a 0.50% dilution you can't exactly measure half a drop, so instead, you will increase the amount of carrier oil.
 Understand that you don't have to use an oil exactly, you can use any carrier, including a lotion, butter, or even aloe vera.
 Read all about carriers here: What Carriers to Use.